muratk5n/thirdwave/en/index.md

 ---

-UA took a stand at Bakhmut but that did not stop RU to advance in areas to the North and South of it; see areas taken in 2023, Krasnopolivka, Blahodatne are gone, RU is now approaching Serebryanka.
+UA took a stand at Bakhmut but that did not stop RU to advance in areas to the North and South of it; see landmass taken past four months, Krasnopolivka, Blahodatne are gone, RU is now approaching Serebryanka.

 ```python
 ps = ['Bakhmut','Serebryanka','Krasnopolivka','Blahodatne']